xlcollaborative/xlc-agreement/agreement.md

 2.  [payment instructions](#payment-instructions)

-3.  a World Wide Web or other Internet address where contributors can review the contribution offered
+3.  a World Wide Web or other Internet address where contributors can review the contribution the candidate is offering

 ### Admission